-By providing the essentials – clean water, food, shelter and warmth – your contribution will help those who are most in need following Hurricane Sandy.
+By providing the essentials – clean water, food, shelter and warmth – your contribution will help those who are most in need following domestic natural disasters.
 All funds will be forwarded to Catholic Charities U.S.A., the organization commissioned by the U.S. Conference of Catholic Bishops to provide first-line response when catastrophe strikes in our own country.

 Catholic Relief Services is the official international humanitarian agency of the Catholic community in the United States.

 Join the Southeast Michigan business and professional community celebrating the Eucharist in thanksgiving for God's gifts of love and grace.
 Bring a Colleague!

 With gratitude for their years of faithful ministry, Catholics in the Archdiocese of Detroit have acknowledged and embraced the responsibility for helping our priests during their retirement.